ojwanganto/SQLeo/README.txt

 SQLeoVQB.2016.03.rc1.zip: 2016-03-02

-  Thanks Anudeep Gade for their contribution to this release For changes included see tickets at
+  Thanks Anudeep Gade for his contribution to this release For changes included see tickets at
      http://sourceforge.net/p/sqleo/tickets/milestone/2016.03/